 Thailand wildlife rescue centre

-You will not find a more rewarding programme, knowing that you have played a massive role in caring for the animals, who without you, will still be living a life of torment and distress.
+You will not find a more rewarding programme knowing that you have played a massive role in caring for the animals, who without you, would still be living a life of torment and distress.

 Background to the wildlife centre